ansys/pymapdl/doc/source/examples/extended_examples/hpc/hpc_ml_ga.rst

 For this reason, to speed up the process, it is desirable to have as many MAPDL instances as possible, so each one can calculate one chromosome fit function.

-To manage multiple MAPDL instances, the best approach is to use the :py:class:`~ansys.mapdl.core.pool.MapdlPool` class.
+To manage multiple MAPDL instances, the best approach is to use the :class:`~ansys.mapdl.core.pool.MapdlPool` class.

 .. code-block:: python